Vinod-Kumar-R/AutomationTesting/README.md

 1. update the key value of "jiraintegration" to true in config.properties to enable jira integration
 2. Open jira.properties file and update all the value.

-*Note* 1 :- jira should support the below API for integration and it should have Zephyr scale test management enable. https://support.smartbear.com/zephyr-scale-server/api-docs/v1/
+*Note* 1 :- jira should support below API for integration and it should have Zephyr scale test management enable. https://support.smartbear.com/zephyr-scale-server/api-docs/v1/

 *Note* 2:- In jira, 2 custom field has to be created under testcase